WolfeCodes/GOATKICKSfrontend/README.md

 ## User Stories

-As a user I want to be able to login
+- As a user I want to be able to login
-As a user I want to be able to add to a list of favorites As a user I want to be able to add shoes to my Cart
+- As a user I want to be able to add to a list of favorites
+- As a user I want to be able to add shoes to my Cart

 ## MVP Goals

-Full CRUD
+- Full CRUD
-Favorite Shoe option
+- Favorite Shoe option

 ## Stretch Goals

-Google Auth
+- Google Auth
-add to cart feature
+- Add to cart feature
-Add more than shoes
+- Add more than shoes

 ## Things to come back to